 Self-sufficient Integrated Multi-Trophic Aquaponics Systems for Improving Food Production Sustainability and Brackish Water Use and Recycling.

 SIMTAP was one of the successful projects that received funding under the PRIMA 2018 calls for “farming systems” sector.
 The project will has a total budget of € 950,000 split between all participating partners.
-The project is coordinated by Italy through the University of Pisa, in collaboration with the University of Bologna and the University of Milan, along with the participation of several other research units from the Mediterranean area; Sol Agro et Hydrosystème Spatialisation and Lycée de la Mer et du Littoral à Bourcefranc le Chapus from France; Korolev GmbH from Germany; Mediterranean Fisheries Research Production and Training Institute from Turkey and the Ministry for the Environment, Sustainable Development. and Climate Change from Malta.
+The project is coordinated by Italy through the University of Pisa, in collaboration with the University of Bologna and the University of Milan, along with the participation of several other research units from the Mediterranean area; Sol Agro et Hydrosystème Spatialisation and Lycée de la Mer et du Littoral à Bourcefranc le Chapus from France; Korolev GmbH from Germany; Mediterranean Fisheries Research Production and Training Institute from Turkey and the Ministry for Agriculture, Fisheries and Animal Rights from Malta.